RESTORING OUR DEMOCRACY

-Thousands of children in New York’s 17th Congressional District live below the poverty line, and I was one of them.
-Growing up, when child care was too expensive, my grandmother had to take me to work with her in the hamlets of Congers and Hillcrest, where she cleaned homes.
+FIGHTING FOR OUR FAMILIESHundreds of thousands of children across New York City live below the poverty line.
+I, too, grew up poor in New York.
+When child care was too expensive, my grandmother had to take me to work with her as she cleaned homes.
 No child should have to accompany a guardian to work.

 SAVING OUR PLANET

 Our planet is in peril.
 According to the United Nations Intergovernmental Panel on Climate Change (IPCC) report, we have 10 years remaining to prevent irreversible damage to Earth due to global warming.
 And, as Superstorm Sandy reminds us, this is a local as well as a global issue.
 We must address the climate crisis with the urgency this moment demands.

 That’s why I am a proud cosponsor of the Green New Deal, which would create 20 million good-paying jobs while transitioning America to 100% renewable energy.
 The Green New Deal ensures a just transition to green jobs for workers in the fossil fuel industry who are displaced and provides dedicated support to our most at-risk communities.
 We have a responsibility to end corporate tax cuts to fossil fuel companies and invest in new, sustainable infrastructure across the country.

 We also need to limit our reliance on automobiles and transition to high-speed and light rail powered by clean, renewable energy sources.
 In most parts of Rockland County, an individual has to drive or take a bus to get into New York City or Westchester County.
 I am fighting for a one-ride train from Rockland into New York City and Westchester in President Biden’s infrastructure plan, which will make Rockland County more accessible and more attractive to young families.
 I am also advocating to restore and expand light rail, which we previously had in communities like Ossining and Peekskill.

 PROTECTING A WOMAN’S RIGHT TO CHOOSE